National Ataxia Clinic

 The Headache Clinic

 The Headache Clinic at TUH is a multi-disciplinary clinic.
 It is directed by Dr. Petya Bogdanova-Mihaylova, Consultant Neurologist.
-The members of the team include Dr. Claire Hannon, General Practitioner with a special interest in Headache Disorders, Sharon Moran, Clinical Nurse Specialist and Michelle Loftus, Clinical Psychologist.
+The members of the team include Dr. David Burke, General Practitioner with a special interest in Headache Disorders, Sharon Moran, Clinical Nurse Specialist and Susan Devoy, Clinical Psychologist.

 The clinic runs weekly and is located in the Simms Building.
 Referrals are accepted from General Practitioners and various other specialties within the Hospital.
 The Headache Clinic provides assessment, diagnosis, treatment and education for people living with headache conditions such as Migraine, Medication Overuse Headache, Cluster Headache, Occipital Neuralgia, and other primary and secondary headache disorders.